 - How long do I need to keep walking? and even

 - Is the Sanctuary really there, as everyone says?

 Then, you relax into the road, start to admire the stunning views and every new bronze sculptural group you come across, gives you food for thought.

 Just then, right as you have turned the last sharp bend, you

 for the very first time.
 You feel like you need to stop and take it all in.

 The moment when we walked round that last bend and saw the Basilica of the Sanctuary was made even more special by the fact that the tall bell tower started ringing a melodious tune.
 It filled the deep valley below with its silver tones and then rose up and up towards the sky lifting us with it.

 to visit in the Veneto, consider spending a day making a pilgrimage to the Sanctuary of Madonna della Corona.
 It is a memorable experience.
 The Sanctuary is also very close to Lake Garda and there are lots of hikes in the surrounding hills.

-I am writing a blog post about my visit there in order to give you as many details as possible about the history and the beauty of the place.
-In the meantime, I just wanted to share with you the first moment when I glimpsed it.
+I have written a detailed blog post about my visit there in order to give you as many details as possible about the history and the beauty of the place.
+Here, I just wanted to share with you the first moment when I glimpsed it.